Stanley M. Truhlsen

-Stanley Marshall Truhlsen Sr. (November 13, 1920 – December 23, 2021) was an American ophthalmologist and university professor in Omaha who has served as president of the American Academy of Ophthalmology and as a governor of the American College of Surgeons, and led a number of Nebraska organizations.
+Stanley Marshall Truhlsen Sr. (November 13, 1920 – December 23, 2021) was an American ophthalmologist and university professor in Omaha who served as president of the American Academy of Ophthalmology and as a governor of the American College of Surgeons, and led a number of Nebraska organizations.

 Life and career

 He was a native of Herman, Nebraska, where his parents were Henry "Spike" Truhlsen (1891–1970) and Lola Marshall Truhlsen (1897–1979).
 His paternal grandfather Niels Truedsson (1847–1921) left Scania in Sweden in the 1870s and came to the United States via Germany, settling in Blair, Nebraska with his surname anglicized as Truhlsen.

 Stanley Truhlsen attended Herman High School where he was on the basketball team.
 He completed undergraduate work in 1941 and received his Doctor of Medicine degree at the University of Nebraska in 1944.
 He then completed his internship and residency at Albany Hospital in New York before entering the army in 1946.
 He served in the United States Army Medical Corps, where he served at army hospitals at Camp Polk, Louisiana and Scott Field, Illinois.
 He was a first lieutenant.

 He joined the faculty at the University of Nebraska Medical Center, was made a full professor there in 1974, got the university's Alumni Achievement Award in 1986 and remained its emeritus.
 In 1965, Truhlsen was elected to the then 100-year-old American Ophthalmological Society.

 Truhlsen served on the board of directors and executive committee of Nebraska Blue Cross-Blue Shield 1970-1993 and, also in 1970, was on the board of the Health Planning Council of the Midlands.
-He has also been on the boards of Omaha Home for Boys, the Nebraska Society to Prevent Blindness and the Omaha Citizens Assembly.
+He was also on the boards of Omaha Home for Boys, the Nebraska Society to Prevent Blindness and the Omaha Citizens Assembly.